Ecosystems in Madagascar

 Examples: Kirindy, Zombitse-Vohibasia, Berenty, Bemaraha

-Within the dry deciduous forests of Madagascar you can find the island's limestone pinnacle formations known locally as "tsingy."
-Because limestone is highly porous, these regions often wave well-developed caves and underground rivers.
-Similar formations can be found in China and Borneo.
+Within Madagascar’s dry deciduous forests, limestone pinnacle formations known as "tsingy" are found.
+These porous landscapes often feature well-developed caves and underground rivers, similar to formations in China and Borneo.

 Examples: Ankarana, Bemaraha, Namoroka

-Visitors to Isalo will see groves of Tapia trees (Uapaca bojeri).
-These trees, resistant to the frequent grass fires of the Hauts Plateaux are known locally for their edible fruit and as habitat for a wild silkworm.
+Visitors to Isalo will find groves of Tapia trees (Uapaca bojeri), which are resistant to frequent grass fires in the Hauts Plateaux.
+These trees are valued locally for their edible fruit and as habitat for wild silkworms.

 Examples: Isalo

-Madagascar's most unique forests are also some of its most endangered.
-Madagascar's so-called spiny forests (or "spiny desert") are endemic to the arid southern tip of the island.
-Spiny forests are dominated by plants of the Didiereaceae family, which is unique to Madagascar as are 95% of the species found in this ecosystem.
-Didiereaceae closely resemble some forms of cacti but are not related.
-Unlike catci, Didiereaceae species produce small deciduous leaves which are protected by menacing thorns and spines that grow directly out of the plant's many branches.
-Madagascar's spiny forests are being rapidly destroyed for use as charcoal and building material.
+Madagascar’s most unique forests are also some of its most endangered.
+Found in the arid south, these forests are dominated by plants of the Didiereaceae family, which is endemic to Madagascar.
+These species resemble cacti but are unrelated.
+Unlike cacti, Didiereaceae produce small deciduous leaves protected by sharp spines.
+These forests are being rapidly destroyed for charcoal and building materials.

-Examples: Berenty, Bezaha Mahafaly, Ifaty, Cap Sainte Marie
+Examples: Berenty, Beza Mahafaly, Ifaty, Cap Sainte Marie

 SECONDARY (MAN-MADE) COMMUNITIES